codex-academy/HTML/4-new-html-form-features.md

 `email` and `url` `input` types are for email addresses and web addresses, respectively.
 They offer validation, helping users enter correct information.

-`number` and `tel` are for numbers and telephone numbers. `number` can have `min`, `max`, and `step` attributes.
+`number` is used for numbers and can have `min`, `max`, and `step` attributes.
 These also offer validation, helping users enter correct information.
-These are particularly noticable on mobile devices, where the displayed keyboard changes: `number` or `tel` can trigger the numerical keyboard rather than the standard alphanumeric one.
+These are particularly noticable on mobile devices, where the displayed keyboard changes: `number` can trigger the numerical keyboard rather than the standard alphanumeric one.

 Here's an example with the new input types: [form-easier.html](form-easier.html)